Boxer (armoured fighting vehicle): Drive module

 The drive module is also known as the platform or the drive-line module.
 It consists of the hull mounting the drive axles, and is enclosed over the frontal arc where the powerpack and driver is located.
 The A (Alteration) iterations applied to the Boxer are specific to the drive module.

 The drive module locates the driver front right (right-hand drive), with the powerpack to the left.
 The powerpack can be replaced under field conditions in about 30 minutes and can, if required, be run outside of the vehicle for test purposes.

 There are currently three main lines of drive modules: the A, the B0 and C0 models.
-The initial production model was A0 with fewer than 60 were delivered.
+The initial production model was A0 with fewer than 60 delivered.
 It was followed by the A1 and subsequently by the A2 model in 2015.
 Current production standard depending on user is either A2 or A3.
 Australia is receiving an A2/A3 hybrid, in that it will receive the latest A3 drive module (rated at 38,500 kg) but with the A2 standard engine rating of 530 kW.

 In 2024, the states participating in OCCAR's Boxer program defined the B0 drive module as Future Common Drive Module, offering advantages such as easier scalability of production, reducing the training required by the users and maintainers, improving interoperability and flexibility while also reducing parts and lead times.
 The B0 module is based on the A3 model and has a gross vehicle mass of 40 t, new tires and a modified chassis.
 The hull has been altered so that mission modules rest on six instead of four connection points.
 The German IFV variant of the Boxer will be based on the B0 drive module.

 Due to the deeper modifications in the design, the drive module developed for the Australian Boxer CRV Block 2 is considered the C0 module.
 The Boxer sWaTrg Inf variant manufactured in Australia for the German Army is also based on the C0 module.
 The Skyranger 30 variant was to be based on the C0 drive module, but due to delays it will be based on the newer B0 drive module instead.